 We’ve enjoyed a growing community dedicated to worship, fellowship, education and service over the past 10+ years.
 What follows is a brief retelling of how it all began.

-In March 2005 a small group met with Fr.
+In January 2005 a small group met with Fr.
 Matthew Tate, Dean of the Diocese of the West Mission’s Deanery, to discuss the possibility of establishing a parish in Tempe Arizona.
-A few months later, with the blessing of Bishop Tikhon Fitzgerald, the first service was held February 1, 2005 in a parishioner’s home.
+A month later, with the blessing of Bishop Tikhon Fitzgerald, the first service was held February 1, 2005 in a parishioner’s home.

-From 2005 to 2010, the parish has met in a variety of locations – a funeral home chapel, a rented home and a store front.
+From 2005 to 2010, the parish met in a variety of locations – a funeral home chapel, a rented home, and a store front.
 In 2010, the parish renovated an empty chalet (even installed a dome in the ceiling) and met there for two years.
-In 2012 we took possession of a commercial space in Tempe that was professionally remodeled to include a church, kitchen, 2 classrooms, office space, a fellowship hall and some additional storage.
+In 2012 we took possession of a commercial space in Tempe that was professionally remodeled to include a sanctuary, kitchen, three Catechesis of the Good Shepherd classrooms, choir room, office space, and a fellowship hall.
 The first Sunday service was celebrated at the facility on 52nd St. on March 26, 2012.

 The church continues to grow, maximizing the capacity of both the current building and parking lot.
 The parish aspires to purchase land and build a church that reflects the theology of the Orthodox Faith both inside and out.
 Please keep this vision in your prayers as a part of our mission to bring all people closer to Christ.